Store Feature: Hog’s Back, Ottawa

 Beyond the great team of people I connected with at Spiritleaf, the fact that they reach back into cannabis culture and speak of supporting their communities in their manifesto reminds me of the support my brother got from his community.

 We know where we come from and our authenticity extends from the motivation of the people who have come before us.

 – Spiritleaf Manifesto

 5. Other interesting facts about you that the public should know?

-I love “arting” and doing public art is by far my favorite.
+I love “arting” and doing public art is by far my favourite.
 I get all giddy and distracted when it snows and can be found harvesting the white treasure from my neighbour’s lawns and driveways at some point during the winter.
-When the winter gives up the ghost and I’m not sculpting at 2am during a snow squall, the mounds of snow on my front and back yard are replaced with mounds of sand.
+When the winter gives up the ghost and I’m not sculpting at 2 am during a snow squall, the mounds of snow on my front and back yard are replaced with mounds of sand.
 I’ve been known to spend 12 hours a day playing in the sand on holiday down south.